Learn what being a member does for you

 “Thank you for referring [insert referral name here] to me yesterday.
 You can be sure I will provide [him/her] with the highest quality of service possible.”

 “Thank you for taking the time to consider my company’s product.
 I regret that we were not able to meet your current needs.
 Please feel free to call me if your situation should change or if you have any questions.
-I will keep in touch with any updates, as I hope that we will be able to do business together in the future.”
+I will keep in touch with any updates, as I hope we can do business together in the future.”

 “I would like to thank you once again for being one of our valued customers.
 We frequently update our product offerings, so I encourage you to let me know if you have any questions about your [insert product here].
 If you would like to know about our newly introduced models, please give me a call.”